 Brighton is a perfect one day trip from London and a beautiful seaside resort.
 You can reach Brighton by train in only one hour from London.
 If you are in London for several days or it is not the first time you visit it and want to see also the surroundings, it is a well worth day trip that I recommend absolutely to do.
-We are a family with two small children, (of 4 and 2 years) and we found Brighton comfortable and easy, absolutely family friendly!
+We are a family with two small children, and we found Brighton comfortable and easy, absolutely family friendly!
 In this post I will tell you what we did, what we visited, where we had lunch, and all the tips that can be useful to visit Brighton with kids.

 This is definitely an anomalous summer for the UK, a whole month with 30 degrees and almost no rain.
 We have already been on holiday in June in Sardinia, and since we will be in London for the entire moth of August, we want to discover the English coast and out first choice is Brighton.